StorminStanley/graph/README.md

 ## Sample data

-Get [sample data](https://s3-us-west-1.amazonaws.com/stackstorm/collectd3-sampledata/sampledata.zip) and extract it outside of the project directory.
+To collect sample data locally, you need to install collectd.

+		$ brew install collectd

+Then you need to configure both collectd and our application to work together.
+On a Mac, i recommend you to create an empty directory 'localdata' just outside Graph's directory and uncomment a few lines in collectd.conf

+		Hostname    "localhost"
+		FQDNLookup   false
+		BaseDir     "/path/to/localdata"

+Then, all you need to do is to run collectd and give it some time to gather stats.
+Just a couple of minutes.

 ## Configure
 Open `config/default.yml`.
 Do it!

-Set up collectd or whisper directory and initial timestamp.
+Set up collectd or whisper directory.

 ## Developing